 Below, the STAR acronym is broken down into each step.

 When you answer the interviewer, start by setting the stage.
 Provide context around the specific teamwork situation or challenge you and your team were facing.
 Also, make sure to provide relevant details.
-When the interviewer asks you questions about stress management and challenging situations that you have encountered, make sure that you provide all the details necessary for them to understand what you were up against.
+When the interviewer asks you questions about challenging situations that you have encountered, make sure that you provide all the details necessary for them to understand what you were up against.

 After you describe the situation, talk about your specific responsibilities and what your role was in your team.
 It’s important that the interviewer gets an understanding of your task during that specific teamwork situation.